kimjafari/docker/README.md

 5. Build the Docker Image

-Run the following command to build the Docker image:
+Run the following command to build the Docker image with TAG:

-`docker build -t my-nginx .`
+`docker build -t my-nginx:stable .`

 6. Run the Container

 Run the Nginx container on port 8080 with automatic restart:

-`docker run -d --restart always --name my-nginx-container -p 8080:8080 my-nginx`
+`docker run -d --restart always --name my-nginx-container -p 8080:8080 my-nginx:stable`

 7. Verify and Test